MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pim/share-products-across-companies.md

 ### Item sales tax group and item purchase tax groups

 Item sales tax groups and item purchase tax groups are specified at the product level.
 The item sales tax group value automatically enters a default tax group on each sales order line, and the item purchase tax group value automatically enters a default tax group on each purchase order line.
-For convenience when default values are entered, the values are set to duplicate record sharing and are added in the SRS products template.
+For convenience when default values are entered, the values are set to duplicate record sharing and are added to the *Products* template for single record sharing.
 Although the names of the tax groups are shared across companies, their details and settings are company-specific.
 Therefore, because tax groups are specific to each item in the company context, you must set up those details and settings in the company part of the sharing policy.

 ### Distributed hybrid environment